MohamedAbdelaziz177/Raft-Consenus-Algorithm/README.md

 `cmd/server/main.go` hardcodes each node's Raft (gRPC) and HTTP API addresses and boots the whole cluster at once, so there's nothing to configure per-node.

-> **Known issue:** node 0 is currently addressed as `localhost:5005` / `localhost:6005` while nodes 1–4 follow the `500X` / `600X` pattern — likely a typo for `5000` / `6000`.
-The dashboard hardcodes node 0's HTTP port as `6000`, so until this is fixed, node 0 will show as offline in the dashboard.

-Then open `raft-dashboard.html` in a browser to watch the cluster elect a leader and serve requests.

 ## API

 | Method | Path             | Description                                  |